Poncé Gaudissard: Release and Villeneuve-lès-Avignon incident

 In 2000, Gaudissard was released from prison after 6 years.
 He was 44 years old.

 In 2001, shortly after his release, Gaudissard appeared to show contempt for his sisters-in-law.
 As a result, Gaudissard harassed them by telephone, as he had done with one of his former victims.
 However, because he was one of the family's ‘close friends’, he was not prosecuted.
 He was therefore free and not subject to any judicial supervision.
 In June, after finding a job with a bus company in Aix-en-Provence, Gaudissard met his new secretary, Audrey d'Amato, aged just 23, who would later become one of his victims (she was murdered less than two years later).
 During this period, Gaudissard also began to see his uncle and cousin on a regular basis.

 On the evening of 22 December, an incident took place in Villeneuve-lès-Avignon, at the home of Gaudissard's uncle and cousin: Laurent Gaudissard, aged 67, and his daughter, Sabine Gaudissard, aged 34.
 That night, Laurent was severely beaten on the head and mutilated 24 times with a knife that was never found.
 Sabine was hanged from the staircase banister by an electric cable.
 The house was then set on fire and the two bodies were burnt.
 According to the investigators (after Gaudissard's arrest in 2004), Gaudissard killed his uncle relentlessly, before killing his cousin by hanging.
-He is said to have killed them in revenge for a probable dispute with his uncle, who was ‘target no. 1’.
-On 23 December, Gaudissard phoned his uncle and cousin, probably to make himself unaware of the possible double murder.
+He is said to have killed them in revenge for a probable dispute with his uncle, who was 'target no. 1'.
+On 23 December, Gaudissard phoned his uncle and cousin, probably to establish an alibi that he was unaware of the possible double murder.
 As Sabine and Laurent could not be reached, Gaudissard went to their home and discovered smoke coming from the house.
 On arriving at the scene, Gaudissard alerted the fire brigade, who broke down the front door, which had been locked.
 The lifeless bodies of Laurent and Sabine were found in the rubble.
 When the police arrived, Gaudissard was questioned as a witness.
 However, due to a lack of evidence, Gaudissard was cleared of all charges.